Sue and Jason Bissonnette

 It was interesting to cross the pilgrim’s path from time to time—we saw walkers with their sticks in the towns on the route from Puy to the Spanish Camino.
 Some towns like Conques have relied on tourists [called pilgrims!] for centuries.
 Apart from the pilgrims and an occasional busload, there were few other tourists on our track.
 There were plenty of people around, though, at the markets, an art fair, sitting in squares or street corners.
 In some towns there were quirky decorations described as “Land art”.
 Being in France, of course we ate well.

-Véronique's house is simple but comfortable.
+Véronique's house is so comfortable.
 Baraqueville itself is a rather ordinary town, but excellently placed for travel all over Aveyron.
 And on market day, the market comes right up to the front door of Véronique’s house.

 Véronique grew up in the area and has explored it further, so her knowledge of places is amazing.
 She is a good driver and has an amazing ability to find her way along the twisting roads. she also seems to know the most interesting street corners in every town.
 The tour was altogether a great experience...